 Visitors to the College will always be welcome under the following conditions: No person can visit a young lady in the College without a letter from her parents and the approval of the Faculty.
 No visits are allowed on Sunday.
 Relatives visiting students must not expect any of the College regulations to be abrogated on account of their presence.
-The College cannot entertain visitors, as the rooms are occupied with students, but the President will take pleasure in having every attention shown those who may be interested in seeing the College or its students, and will give any information in regard to hotels and boarding houses, where comfortable accommodations may be secured in Westminster.
+The College cannot entertain visitors, but the President will take pleasure in having every attention shown those who may be interested in seeing the College or its students, and will give any information in regard to hotels and boarding houses, where comfortable accommodations may be secured in Westminster.